Logitech/vr_ink_sdk/code/unreal_sample_project/readme.md

   ![overall BP](./../../resources/unreal/create_child_if_pen.png)

-* Return to your map, drop the VR pawn, make sure it is at the origin, set it as auto possess player 0, and use LogiPenModel_simple as Logi Pen Actor.
-This Actor is the one that will override the default model coming from SteamVR
+* Return to your map, drop the VR Pawn, make sure it is at the origin, set it as Auto Possess Player 0, and use LogiPenModel_simple as Logi Pen Actor.
+This Actor is the one that will override the default model coming from SteamVR.

   ![pawn config](./../../resources/unreal/vr_player_pawn_config_highlight.png)